 Grades K-3: All students participate in a weekly, 40 minute Computer Lab.

-Grades 4-5: All students participate in two - 45 minute computer lab sessions per week.
+Grades 4-5: All students participate in one 60 minute computer lab session per week.

 Annual Hamilton Science Fair